twalichiewicz/open-grocery/README.md

 # open-grocery

+> [!IMPORTANT]
+> In active development, early alpha.
+Not ready for usage.

 An open grocery price and store data collection project.
 It discovers retailer data sources, captures raw HTML, parses product records out of embedded page data, and normalizes everything into a common schema for analysis.